-Original Medicare does not have a maximum out-of-pocket (MOOP), or the most amount of money you are responsible for paying in one year.
+- An Original Medicare plan does not have a maximum out-of-pocket (MOOP), or the most amount of money you are responsible for paying in one year.

 Network of doctors

-Medicare Advantage members must visit doctors that are in the plan’s network to get the full benefit.
+- Medicare Advantage members must visit doctors that are in the plan’s network to get the full benefit.
 This is similar to an HMO, or a health maintenance organization, in which the plan requires you to stay in-network for your health care.

 Who is eligible for Medicare?

-People who are 65 years of age or older are eligible for Medicare.
+No matter what, people who are 65 years of age or older have Medicare eligibility.
 You must also be a U.S. citizen (or lawfully present), and you or your spouse must have paid Medicare taxes for at least 10 years.

 How can I enroll in Original Medicare?

 Additionally, if you’re not automatically enrolled, you have the opportunity to sign up during your Initial Enrollment Period (IEP).
-This is a seven-month period of time when you can enroll in Medicare Parts A and B for the first time, and it begins three months before your birthday, lasts throughout your birth month, and ends three months after your birthday.
+Your Initial Enrollment Period is a seven-month stretch of time when you can enroll in Medicare Parts A and B for the first time, and it begins three months before your birthday, lasts throughout your birth month, and ends three months after your birthday.
 You can also enroll in a prescription drug coverage plan during this time, too.

 If you’d like to enroll in a Medicare Advantage Plan, or Medicare Part C, make sure you: